Communication Complexity of the Secret Key Agreement in Algorithmic Information Theory: Introduction

-Let us notice that many technique from the classical information theory (designed for the framework of Shannon's entropy) cannot be translated directly in the language of Kolmogorov complexity.
-The major problem is that arguments that work \emph{for most instances of input data} (which is typical for Shannon's theory) may not apply to \emph{all instances with high Kolmogorov complexity}.
-Besides, even manipulations with the chain rule for the mutual information and other standard information inequalities become more difficult in the framework of Kolmogorov complexity.
-The difficulty is that Kolmogorov's version of the chain rule is valid not absolutely but only up to an additive logarithmic term (see below in Preliminaries comments on the Kolmogorov--Levin theorem).
+Though homologous statements in Shannon's and Kolmogorov's frameworks may look very similar, the proofs in these frameworks are usually pretty different.
+Despite a close connection between Shannon entropy and Kolmogorov complexity, many techniques from the classical information theory (designed for the framework of Shannon entropy) cannot be translated directly in the language of Kolmogorov complexity.
+Even manipulations with the chain rule for the mutual information and other standard information inequalities become more difficult in the framework of Kolmogorov complexity.
+The difficulty is that Kolmogorov's version of the chain rule is valid not absolutely but only up to an additive logarithmic term (see below in Preliminaries the comments on the Kolmogorov--Levin theorem).
 Such a minor error term can be harmless when it appears alone, but it causes difficulties when we need to sum up many copies of similar equalities or inequalities.
-(In particular, we deal with a difficulty of this kind in Section~4.2.)
+(In particular, we deal with this difficulty in Section~4.2.)

+\emph{Computational complexity of the protocol and potential practical realizations.} In this paragraph we discuss the relation of our settings to secret key agreement protocols that are, or eventually can be, deployed in practice.
+As we argue above, the setting including non-computable pre-conditions (the complexity profile of the input data or its approximation given us as a promise) is not completely unrealistic.
+Indeed, in practice we may have partial knowledge of the distribution on the input data sets, so that we might be able to estimate the expected value of Kolmogorov complexity profile for the inputs of the protocol (approximations of the numbers $C(x)$, $C(y)$, and $I(x:y)$).

+The universal communication protocol constructed in \cite{RZ1} is theoretically computable (once again, assuming that the necessary auxiliary data are given as a part of the input) though it is not computationally efficient.
+This situation is frequently encountered in information theory.
+For instance, the secret key agreement protocols constructed by Ahlswede-Csiszar \cite{Alswede-Csiszar-1993} and Maurer \cite{Maurer-1993} for Shannon's setting are also computationally non-efficient.
+These results reveal the theoretically reachable limits; knowing such a limit, we can try to approach it with more efficient protocols (valid, perhaps, in more restrictive settings).

+We also observe that the connection between Shannon entropy and Kolmogorov complexity (see above) allows to transform a secret key agreement protocol in the setting of Theorem~\ref{th:rz}(a) in a secret key agreement for Shannon's settings (in the sense of Model~S in \cite[Definition~2.1]{Alswede-Csiszar-1993} or \cite[Definition~1]{Maurer-1993}).
+Thus, communication protocols valid for Kolmogorov's setting can be used to provide a protocol with similar parameters for the more classical Shannon's setting.